theJesuit/KeridianDynamics/readme.md

 ### Help Wanted

 > * Compatibility patches
+> * Contracts for these glorious parts!
+> * Variant Textures
 > * Would love someone to convert from FireSpitter to Stock and/or KSPWheel
-> * Variant Textures
 > * Model updates to Unity 2019
 > * Have a request?
 Glad to have them, kindly submit through [GitHub][MOD:issue].